Edward Olivares Player Props: Royals vs. White Sox

 Edward Olivares At The Plate

-- Olivares has six doubles, two triples, two home runs and eight walks while batting .255.
+- Olivares has six doubles, two triples, two home runs and nine walks while hitting .255.

-- In 27 games played this season, he has homered in two of them.
+- In 28 games played this season, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.